eyecan-ai/eyecandies/README.md

 The output file `dags/anomalib_conf.yaml` contains a `dataset` section for each category you can copy-and-paste to your Anomalib configuration file.

-To further customize the output, you can also set some variables in the context:
+To further customize the output, you can also set some other variables in the context:

 ```yaml
 anomalib: